SarveshMankar/SarveshMankar/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>I just want to be myself and go for my own dreams and goals.</h3 quote>
+<h3 quote align='center'>Keep all special thoughts and memories for lifetimes to come.</h3 quote>

 ---